hikoinc/hikoui-beta/packages/components/react/README.md

 # @hikoui/react

-HikoUI is a minimal-design React + Tailwind CSS component system for fast, scalable UI development.
+A minimalist React component library built with Tailwind CSS for fast, scalable UI development.

 > Build clean, simple, and consistent UIs with minimal design — quickly and efficiently.